 - Ascend the Marmolada (3,350m / 10,990'), the highest mountain and only remaining glacier in the Dolomites, and ski down its incredible open bowls

-- Tour from “hut-to-hut,” staying in cozy mountain rifugios with the civilized comforts of a warm bed and the delicious hearty cuisine the Dolomites are known for
+- Ski tour from hut-to-hut, staying in cozy mountain rifugi with the civilized comforts of a warm bed and the delicious hearty cuisine the Dolomites are known for

 - Perfect for experienced skiers looking for a challenging ski tour!

 Hotel in Canazei, Val di Fassa (D)

 Want to learn more about our Hotels and B&Bs?

 The Dolomites has a multi-faceted culture and history that is reflected in each village we visit, and we make sure to provide you with the most authentic experience of the region possible through the hotels and B&Bs we offer.
 Hotels and chalets are available in the larger villages, while agriturismos (working farms with accommodations similar to B&Bs) are more common in rural areas.
 And we always make sure you have access to inspired regional cuisine, and the best panoramas you can get in the Dolomites!

 Want to learn more about our Mountain Inns & Rifugi?